deanpcmad/arch/README.md

 $webapp = $chromium --app
 ```

+- Add `exec-once = nextcloud` so Nextcloud launches on startup
 - Change `GDK_SCALE` to 1 or 2 depending on the display
 - Add `env = XDG_CURRENT_DESKTOP,Hyprland:GNOME` below `GDK_SCALE`
 - Set `kb_layout` to `gb`